-Social and employee matters Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0 % 0' % The Company applies these policies, with a particular focus on supply chain.
+Social and employee matters 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0% 0% % The Company applies these policies, with a particular focus on supply chain.
 The investee companies themselves are SPVs holding assets and have no employees.
-NA to monitor compliance with UN Global Compact Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/ complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0 % 0" % % The Company applies these policies, with a particular focus on supply chain.
+NA Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/ complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0% 0% % The Company applies these policies, with a particular focus on supply chain.
 The investee companies themselves are SPVs holding assets and have no employees.
 NA 12.
-Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 0 0 The Company has no employees.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 0 ( The Company has no employees.
 It invests in SPVs which hold solar assets.
 The operations are outsourced to third-party contractors.
 NA 13.
-Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 4 % 6 % Investee companies are SPVs holding assets, these are not operational trading companie s.
-NA 14.
-Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0 % 0" % Investments are all in solar PV projects.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 4% 4% % Investee companies are SPVs holding assets, these are not operational trading companies.
+NA Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0% 0% % Investments are all in solar PV projects.
 NA

-Other indicators for principal adverse impacts on sustainability f factors T-b1- 2
+Other indicators for principal adverse impacts on sustainability factors

+Table 2